Starting School

 Children might become overwhelmed by what they are being expected to do, by the demands of the environment, or difficulties they have in expressing what they need.
 Sensory experiences can be anything from enjoyable to highly distressing for young children, even when they can’t recognise or name how they feel.
 The way people communicate with your child at these times can either support them or increase the stress and distress they feel.

 Emotions tend to be related to experiences, social needs and personal wants.
-Emotions are complex brain and body states that involve three separate responses:
+Emotions are complex brain and body states that involve three distinct responses:

 • An experience results in body and brain responses usually followed by an expressive response (behaviour).

 • The body and brain response is what we normally call an emotion.
-For example, if something happens that makes someone happy, that feeling of happiness is signalled to the person through the way their body and brain responds.
+For example, if something happens that makes someone happy, that feeling of happiness is signalled to the person through their body and brain responses.

-• For most people, the chemical reaction in the body is usually the same, but everyone’s body responds to that reaction differently.
+• The body’s chemical reaction in most people will typically be the same but the body responses are more individual, with no two people feeling any one emotion exactly the same way.
 One person may feel happiness in their face and stomach, while another may feel it in their hands and face.

 Interoception, or the ability to sense signals from within the body, is very important in emotional awareness.
 By paying attention to changes in the body, such as the heartbeat speeding up or tightness in the chest, children can learn to associate these sensations with different emotions.
 Families and caregivers can help with emotional development by naming emotions, modelling healthy ways to respond to emotions, and giving children opportunities to practise regulating or managing their emotions.
 Modelling emotions for children can include reading stories, and talking about your own and others’ emotions and how you recognised the emotion.